hussnii/creat-task-object/README.md

 # creat-task-object
-assignment six in NESDA creating object with js
+assignment six in NESDA goup
+#creating object with js